edgedb/edgedb/docs/stdlib/set.rst

 .. eql:operator:: union: set of anytype union set of anytype -> set of anytype

-    Merge two sets.
+    Merges two sets of :eql:type:`anytype` together as one.

-    Since EdgeDB sets are formally multisets, ``union`` is a *multiset sum*, so effectively it merges two multisets keeping all of their members.
+    Since EdgeDB sets are formally multisets, :eql:op:`union` is a *multiset sum*, so effectively it merges two multisets while keeping all of their members.

     For example, applying ``union`` to ``{1, 2, 2}`` and
     ``{2}``, results in ``{1, 2, 2, 2}``.

-    If you need a distinct union, wrap it with :eql:op:`distinct`.
+    If you need a distinct union, wrap it with the :eql:op:`distinct` operator.

 ----------